 If you come by train it is only 3 minutes’ walking distance to the Tourist Information Centre where you can get a map.

-The largest Parking Place in Leiden is situated at the Haagweg (see map)
+Convenient parking places in Leiden are situated at the Haagweg and Molen De Valk (see map)